 My role is to listen closely and translate what matters to you into language that feels true—creating something grounded and personal, free from doctrine but rich with meaning.

-After nearly twenty years working in and around weddings and ceremonies, I’ve learned where things tend to tangle—and where a small adjustment can make the day feel entirely different.
+After nearly twenty years working in and around weddings and ceremonies, I’ve learned where things tend to tangle—and where a small adjustment can change everything.

 This isn’t wedding planning, and it isn’t directive.
-You remain fully in charge of your choices.
-My role, when you want it, is simply to help you navigate with a little more ease—drawing on what I’ve seen work well over time, and what tends to create unnecessary stress.
+You remain fully in charge.
+My role, when you want it, is simply to help you navigate with a little more ease.

 For ceremonies that involve custom writing, I’ll draft the ceremony and invite your input.